Unusual Options Activity Insight: Penn National Gaming | Benzinga

 Unusual Options Activity Insight: Penn National Gaming

-Penn National Gaming (NASDAQ:PENN) shares experienced unusual options activity on Thursday.
-The stock price moved down to $64.38 following the option alert.
+Penn National Gaming (NASDAQ:PENN) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $70.51 following the option alert.

 - Option Type: SWEEP